Project Update – December 2014

 The project has four key elements:

-- An overpass on the existing Roberts Bank causeway that will separate road and rail traffic;
+- An overpass on the existing Roberts Bank causeway that will separate road and rail traffic (COMPLETE);

-- Reconfiguration of rail track and additional container handling equipment within the existing Deltaport Terminal;
+- Reconfiguration of rail track and additional container handling equipment within the terminal as part of the Deltaport Intermodal Reconfiguration Project (UNDER PERMIT REVIEW);

 - Additional rail track within the existing railway corridor and a portion of the Option Lands; and

-- Road Improvements on Deltaport Way to improve the movement of container trucks at Deltaport.
+- Road Improvements on Deltaport Way to improve the movement of container trucks at Deltaport (UNDERWAY).